To determine how many solar panels you need to produce 4000 kWh of electricity per year, you must consider several factors.

 To make a rough estimate of the number of solar panels you need, you can use the following formula:

-Number of solar panels = Annual electricity need (in kWh) / (Power of one solar panel (in kWh) x Total system efficiency)
+Number of solar panels = Annual electricity requirement (in kWh) / (Power of one solar panel (in kWh) x Total system efficiency)

-The total system efficiency includes the efficiency of the solar panels, cabling, inverter, and possibly other system losses.
-A realistic estimate for total system efficiency is usually between 70% and 90%.
+The total system efficiency includes the efficiency of the solar panels, wiring, inverter, and possibly other system losses.
+A realistic estimate for the total system efficiency is usually between 70% and 90%.

-Keep in mind that this formula provides a rough estimate and it is advisable to consult a professional solar panel installer for a more detailed analysis based on your specific situation and needs.
+Keep in mind that this formula provides a rough estimate and it is advisable to consult a professional solar panel installer to perform a more detailed analysis based on your specific situation and needs.

 Ole Diepstraten